 The purpose of the planning system is to contribute to the achievement of sustainable development (NPPF, paragraph 7).
 Within this, the planning system has three overarching and interdependent objectives:

 Heritage can play a part in delivering all three sustainable development objectives.
 Government's policy for heritage managed through the planning system is to conserve it for the enjoyment of this and future generations.

 Local planning authorities are normally responsible for deciding on developments or changes to historic buildings and places in their areas.
 However, there is a role for Historic England too, which is explained in Our Planning Services.

-The planning system includes the following parts:
+The planning system

 Planning legislation sets out how local plans should be made and how planning decisions should be taken.
 Historic England's Heritage Protection Guide explains in detail how planning law applies to historic buildings and places.

 The law requires planning permission to be obtained for most developments or changes of use of existing buildings.
-Special heritage consents are required for some heritage, for example Listed Building Consent.
+Special heritage consents are required for some designated heritage, for example Listed Building Consent.
 Our List of Heritage Consents explains these in more detail.

 National planning policy

 The National Planning Policy Framework (NPPF) sets out the government's planning policies, and how they are expected to be applied.
 It was first issued in 2012, and revised in 2018, but current policy is set out in the 2019 edition.
 Historic England's NPPF briefing outlines some of the main changes between the 2012 and 2018 documents (the subsequent changes in the 2019 version did not affect historic environment policy).